How much does a Nurse Case Manager- Primary Care make in the United States?

 -

-Physician Assistant - Primary Care assesses, plans, and provides patient care under the supervision of a physician.
-Examines patient, performs comprehensive physical examinations, and compiles patient medical data, including health history and results of physical examination.
-Being a Physician Assistant - Primary Care orders and interprets appropriate laboratory and radiographic tests.
-Administers therapeutic procedures as directed.
-Additionally, Physician Assistant - Primary Care scope of practice is limited to family medicine and primary care.
-Requires a master's degree in Health Sciences for Physician Assistants or related.
-Requires completion of the PANCE exam administered by National Commission of the Certification of Physician Assistants (NCCPA).
+Physician Assistant - Primary Care provides care to patients in a primary care setting under the supervision of a physician.
+Conducts medical histories and physical exams, diagnoses and treats illnesses and injuries, and develops treatment plans.
+Being a Physician Assistant - Primary Care orders and interprets diagnostic tests and laboratory work.
+Writes progress notes, conducts patient education, writes prescriptions, and provides advice about various health issues.
+Additionally, Physician Assistant - Primary Care requires a master's degree in health sciences for physician assistants.
 Requires Certified Physician Assistant (PA-C).
-Typically reports to a Physician.
+Requires State License to practice.
+Typically reports to a physician.
 Physician Assistant - Primary Care's years of experience requirement may be unspecified.
 Certification and/or licensing in the position's specialty is the main requirement.
 View Physician Assistant - Primary Care SalaryAlternate Job Titles:PA -Physician Assistant - GeneralistCategory : Healthcare - Practitioners

 -